Washington’s Deception Is Aimed at Russia, Vladimir Putin

 Perhaps the Russian government will keep in mind Tillerson’s revealing statement that the message the US sent with its illegal, war crime, unprovoked attack on Syria “is that the violation of international norms . . . will no longer be tolerated.”

-Of course, who is the violator of “international norms.”
+Of course, who is the violator of “international norms”?
 No one but Washington (and Israel).
 Washington is the greatest violator of “international norms” in modern history.
-Washington has invaded Afghanistan, Iraq, Syria, organized the destruction of Libya, Somalia, and conducted attacks on Pakistan and Yemen, and organized a coup against the democratically elected government in Ukraine.
+Washington has invaded Afghanistan, Iraq, and Syria, organized the destruction of Libya and Somalia, conducted attacks on Pakistan and Yemen, and organized a coup against the democratically elected government in Ukraine.

 Only Washington has a list of crimes this long.
-And we can add to it Honduras, Brazil, Argentina, and in the works, Venezuela, Ecuador and Bolivia.
+And we can add to it Honduras, Brazil, Argentina, and in the works, Venezuela, Ecuador, and Bolivia.

 If Russia falls into Washington’s trap of deception, Russia will be destroyed.

 Paul Craig Roberts was assistant secretary of the Treasury for Economic Policy and associate editor of The Wall Street Journal.
 He was columnist for BusinessWeek, Scripps Howard News Service, and Creators Syndicate.
 He has held many university appointments.
 His Internet columns have attracted a worldwide following.
-Roberts’ latest books are How AMERICA Was LOST: From 9/11 to the Police/Warfare State and The NEOCONSERVATIVE THREAT to WORLD ORDER: Washington’s Perilous War for Hegemony.
+Roberts’s latest books are How AMERICA Was LOST: From 9/11 to the Police/Warfare State and The NEOCONSERVATIVE THREAT to WORLD ORDER: Washington’s Perilous War for Hegemony.

 Leave a Reply